 Food has the power to connect us all and it even connects a baby to his mother when he is in the womb.
-Now you must be thinking how can a baby taste and understand different flavours in the womb, are you?
+You must be thinking how can a baby taste and understand different flavours in the womb.
 In the first two months of pregnancy, a baby’s taste buds develop and by the second trimester, a baby is able to understand the taste of different foods.
 Read this article to find out how a baby’s sense of taste develops in the womb.

 Can Unborn Babies Taste What You Eat?

-Though your baby’s mouth will not be developed completely in the womb yet, and he’d still be learning how to swallow, research has shown that it is possible for a foetus to taste what mom eats.
-Yes, your little one can taste even in the womb!
+Though your baby’s mouth will not be developed completely in the womb yet, and he’d still be learning how to swallow.
+Research has shown that it is possible for a foetus to taste what mom eats.
+Yes, your little one can taste food, even in the womb!
 This is something that helps us understand how some children are alright with eating certain foods, and others are not.
-Being exposed to specific tastes early in the womb means your baby will show a preference for those things even after being born.
+Being exposed to specific tastes early in the womb means your baby will show a preference for those things, even after being born.

 How Does an Unborn Baby Taste Food?